Rob019/rsxc2021-writeup/README.md

-# rsxc2021-writeup
+# Writeup of River Security Xmas Challenge (2021)

-Writeup of RSXC (December 2021)
+All the code and memes are either self-created or fetched from publicly available websites.